-“You can't be a place for your child to process your emotions,” she explained.
+Before you say anything to children, make sure you process your own feelings first.
 “A conversation with your child about a big scary somewhat incomprehensible topic is not the right place to work out your emotions,” Gilboa said.
 Take the time to let the information settle before jumping into a conversation with your child.

 She also reminded parents they don’t have to have all the answers.
 Thinking through a problem together helps children learn to navigate ambiguous feelings.

 “It gives them practice thinking about big hard things,” Gilboa said.

 She shared advice on how to talk to children age-by-age about war.

 Preschool to age 8

 For younger children, Gilboa recommended giving them factual information with a personal value.
 It should be short and clear.
-Messages could include: “There’s a war far away where there are U.S. soldiers.
+Messages could include: “There’s a war far away where there are U.S. soldiers (nearby).
 We’re safe but it is a big deal.”